All Episodes

 And they're concerned about the health of the economy.

-And they would they would like to see a return to a an America first policy where we say we're not America alone, we are America first in protecting this great nation, protecting the American dream, protecting our citizens, and being able, because we are strong, being able to reach out and help others protect themselves.
+We are America first in protecting this great nation, protecting the American dream, protecting our citizens, and being able, because we are strong, being able to reach out and help others protect themselves.

-We appreciate your work, Senator, and know you're pushing a bill to honor 13 of our fellow Americans, courageous men and women that gave their lives in Afghanistan because of Joe Biden's unmitigated disaster in Tobacco.
+We appreciate your work, Senator, and know you're pushing a bill to honor 13 of our fellow Americans, courageous men and women that gave their lives in Afghanistan because of Joe Biden's unmitigated disaster in debacle.

 I hope you're successful.